 Rooting into water

 This method is good for smaller cuttings and will suit the curious control freaks amongst us, as you can check regularly to spot root development.
 Cut a stem below a leaf node and put your cutting into a glass of clean water.
 Watch and wait for the roots to form.
 It’s possible to take the cutting with some aerial root attached and also without.
-The two pictures below show the roots that have developed after 4-6 weeks in a glass of water, one from an aerial root, the other directly from a leaf node.
+The two pictures below show the roots that have developed after 4-6 weeks in a glass of water, one from an aerial root, the other directly from a leaf node where in time an aerial root would have developed.

 The method for creating your cutting is exactly the same as with water but instead you place the cutting directly into a pot of compost and keep it moist but not waterlogged.
 The roots will develop in the same way as in water but you are denied the opportunity to check on the development of the roots.
 You will know that it has worked as the plant will start to thrive, throw out new leaves and – the biggest test that a cutting as worked – the plant won’t wither and die!